 You see the comment.
 You delete it — or maybe you don't, because you're not sure if deleting looks worse than ignoring it.
 Either way, you move on.
 The comment is gone, or buried.
 Problem solved.

 Except it isn't.
-The damage from a troll comment doesn't end when the comment disappears.
-Most of it happens before you even notice — inside the algorithm, inside the heads of your real followers, and inside the group chats where screenshots travel faster than you can react.
+The damage from troll comments doesn't end when they disappear.
+Most of it happens before you even notice — in the heads of your real followers, and in the group chats where screenshots travel faster than you can react.

 There's a well-documented phenomenon in communication research called the spiral of silence: people withhold their opinions in public when they believe they're in the minority, or when they fear social backlash.1 On Facebook, this plays out in comment sections every day.
 When a page's comment section fills with hostility, real supporters — the ones who follow you, who share your content, who would normally speak up — go quiet.
 Not because they disagree with you.
 Because they don't want to be caught in the crossfire.

-Your troll didn't just insult you.
-They silenced your real audience.
-And unlike the troll's comment, that silence doesn't disappear when you delete the post.
+Trolls don't just insult you.
+A hostile comment section silences your real audience.
+And unlike the comments themselves, that silence doesn't disappear when you clean up the post.

 A toxic comment section doesn't stay on your page — it moves.
 Someone screenshots the carnage, shares it to a group chat, and suddenly people who never heard of you are forming an opinion based on your worst moment.
 With nearly 3 billion people on Facebook and heavy cross-platform sharing behavior, that content can reach communities far outside your audience.2 The troll doesn't need to win the argument.
 They just need to make the argument look like it happened — and screenshots do that perfectly.

 New visitors don't know your history.
 They land on your page for the first time and the first thing they see is the comment section.
-A single visible troll comment — especially one that got reactions, replies, or laughing emojis — signals social proof in reverse.
+A visible pile of troll comments — reactions, replies, laughing emojis — signals social proof in reverse.
 It says: other people have a problem with this person.
 That's enough to make someone scroll past, unfollow, or walk away with a permanently distorted first impression.

 You worked to earn that first impression.
-A troll can undo it in seconds.
+A comment section full of trolls can destroy it before a new visitor even finishes reading your bio.

-Troll comments cost you reach, engagement, real supporter participation, first impressions, and credibility — all from a single comment that took someone five seconds to write.
-Most page owners think of moderation as cleanup.
+Troll comments cost you real supporter participation and credibility — all from negative comments that took a few minutes to write.
+Most page owners think of facebook troll moderation as cleanup.
 It's not.
 It's protection for a reputation you've spent months or years building.

 The most effective defense isn't responding, deleting, or banning — it's making sure the comment never had a chance to do damage in the first place.
-Hidden before anyone sees it.
+Hidden within seconds — before the pile-on has a chance to take hold.
 The troll keeps commenting into the void.
-Your real followers never knew it happened.
+Your real followers never know it happened.

 That's what SlayTrolls does.
 Not cleanup — prevention.